 The School of Film and Photography (SFP) prepares students to meet the challenges of a rapidly expanding media environment as professionally trained creative artists and informed critical thinkers.
 Our students develop their own voices as tomorrow's leaders through intensive hands-on exploration of motion picture, photography, theatre and new-media production.

-The School of Film and Photography offers a Bachelor of Arts degree with concentrations (options) in Film or Photography, plus a Bachelor of Fine Arts degree in Integrated Lens-Based Media as well as a minor in Photography.
+The School of Film and Photography offers a Bachelor of Arts degree (BA) with concentrations (options) in Film or Photography, plus a Bachelor of Fine Arts degree (BFA) in Integrated Lens-Based Media.

 The BA and BFA degree options share a common foundation dedicated to the relationships between film and photography.
 This integrated foundation permits students to take courses in Film or Photography while they complete the requirements of the option they have selected as their concentration.
 Students who pursue the BFA will be able to design their own curricular path in consultation with their advisors.

 Both degree options provide flexibility for students to broaden their education with course work outside of the School of Film and Photography.
-All of our students are encouraged to consider the benefits of study abroad and/or minoring in another area of interest, and even a double major.
+All of our students are encouraged to consider the benefits of study abroad, minoring in another area of interest, and even a double major.
 While we aim to provide professional film and photography training, we place equal importance on providing our students with a broad education to prepare them for a wide range of future opportunities not confined to these industries.

 After the completion of a successful freshman year of introductory courses in media production, analysis, and history, students will continue to develop advanced skills and knowledge of photography and/or filmmaking over the next the three years.